Russian missiles kill at least 18 in Ukraine's Odesa region

 The deputy head of the Ukrainian presidential office, Kirill Tymoshenko, said 18 people died, including two children.
 A spokesman for the Odesa regional government, Serhiy Bratchuk, said on the Telegram messaging app that another 30 had been injured.

-Sixteen of the 18 victims died in the strike on the apartment building, Ukrainian emergency officials said.
+Sixteen of the 18 victims died in the apartment building, Ukrainian emergency officials said.

 Russian bombardments killed large numbers of civilians earlier in the war, including at a hospital and a theater in the port city of Mariupol.
 Mass casualties had appeared to become more infrequent as Moscow concentrated on capturing eastern Ukraine's entire Donbas region.